lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/Readme.md

 ![Initial Ontology](https://www.plantuml.com/plantuml/png/FP2nJWCn38RtF8ML2Kxg6o3KjGDGiNIv9JcRdgMhKpcEKDyUNmWCrdy-V_fivLWjgRNR5fQa2F4aHYfay5wGPc6H2Ac2Pv1Y1ChNrGBx7oGn_c92o0y8IU1qXeIeL6iWGTZn8RrGXa-gfUdYpgPRTtgE-RdbZPTaN6IMU_uTUuxn6zbQS9Qd3xrUajBpB4M_E-GP0ej0VCclQwbMu-4GkSB-tK-BVOzNH-YM2pBzKQD5O8bzeHV4QLhOg4xJeBmRge4CrNqhZtzJxuPfl-f8WlwiFm00)

 ## Conduct Pre-Mortem
-**2021-11-30**: I need a clear structure for this study, otherwise I get lost.
+**2021-11-30**: I need a clear structure for this study, otherwise I **get lost**.
 After a couple of first fsp spent on the study I can set a time limit.
 This is a part of my one-sided contract for this artwork.
+**2021-12-01**: Originally I wanted to write my own CDS in the domain of EU grants but I became aware of the **lack of expertise** and so also a problematic feasibility of such endeavour.
+Even if the Kitchin's survey of methods is quite fresh, I can try to set up a analytics system for monitoring new CDS to identify methods they employed.
+The goal could be identifying the best practices and lessons learned.
+It is good to maintain an observer status 😇.

 ----